 Currently Streeter covers 70 neighbourhoods online in Toronto.
 More are being added over the coming year.

 Consult the map above to find your community or any neighbourhood you want to follow.
-You can click on any neighbourhood name to be taken directly to the news and views concerning your community.
+You can click on any name to be taken directly to the news, views and things to do in your neighbourhood.

 Or select your neighbourhood from the brief descriptions below.

-Allenby: On the northwest corner of Eglinton Ave. and Avenue Rd. is the small community of Allenby.
-The neighbourhood is mostly residential, save for the busy Eglinton Way commercial strip on Eglinton Street West, home to the widely known Yitz’s Deli.
+Allenby: On the northwest corner of Eglinton Ave. and Avenue Rd. in the northeast corner of the greater Forest Hill area is the small community of Allenby.
+The neighbourhood is mostly residential, save for the busy Eglinton Way commercial strip on Eglinton Street West, home to Yitz’s Deli and other widely known restaurant and retailers.

 Baldwin Village: (Description not available yet.)